loxer/GT2roguelike/README.md

 * Game Idea and docs: [WIKI](https://github.com/daaning/GT2roguelike/wiki/Spielidee:-Electro-Dungeon)
 * Gameplay videos: [WIKI](https://github.com/daaning/GT2roguelike/wiki/gameplay)

+## Story

+You play as a old phone who has just been trown out for a brand new jphone who is way better looking, smarter and hasn't had it's battery programmed to die for no reason.
+So what do you do just turn to dust or play electro dungeon and break that jphones into a million pieces.

 ## Play
 - to play Electro Dungeon on Windows, get it from our [releases page](https://github.com/daaning/GT2roguelike/releases)
 - use WSAD or arrow keys to walk around in the dungeon